nimalan-parameswaran/Cardiovascular-Disease-Risk-Predictor/README.md

 # 🩺 Cardiovascular Disease Risk Predictor

-This is a Streamlit web application that predicts a user's **10-year risk of Coronary Heart Disease (CHD)** using machine learning — specifically an **XGBoost** model trained on a real-world cardiovascular dataset.
+This is a Streamlit web application that predicts a user's **10-year risk of Coronary Heart Disease (CHD)** using machine learning — specifically a **Random Forest** model trained on a real-world cardiovascular dataset.

 ## 🚀 Demo
 🔗 https://drive.google.com/file/d/1JMdUfj49aBJDRA_1wiYzMc1EsI-yp-9M/view?usp=sharing